 Stand Up Paddle Boarding (or SUP, for the really cool kids) is one of those activities you do religiously while on holidays: you vow to buy a SUP board, return to Brisbane and then never do it again, because where can you even SUP in Brisbane, right?

 Wrong!
 There is a plethora of beautiful spots to get your SUP on close to Brisbane that AREN'T the Brisbane River, and even places to rent gear and learn the ropes.
 Conveniently, we’ve collated them all in this nifty little article for you.
-And if you get hooked, we've even got a recommendation for your where to get your own board—just check out Red Paddle Co's super compact inflatable SUP boards.
+And if you get hooked, we've even got a recommendation for your where to get your own board—just check out some of these super compact inflatable SUP boards.

 Why anyone would want to attempt SUP in the Brisbane River when you could be doing it on perfectly flat, crystal clear seas at Tangalooma Island Resort is honestly beyond us.
 Not only will you not mind falling off your board (because you inevitably will) into the water, but once you’ve worked your core to the max and maybe even spotted a few schools of fish, you can just drop onto the white sandy beach and recoup with a few hours of sunbaking and maybe some takeaway fish and chips from the Beach Cafe.
 Bonus, you can hire a SUP board right there on the beach.

 Pumice Stone Passage